open/close all folders

 - Aerith in Final Fantasy VII.
 Sure, she seems to Hear Voices and talks to people who aren't there.
 Except, she's the Last of the Ancients and has the power to talk to (and listen to, though it doesn't always make sense to her) the Planet itself.
 Downplayed otherwise because she does not fit the "ill"note , "weak"note , or "small"note part of the trope description.
 During the game itself (even beyond her moment of physical death), she was a durable and strong-willed person.
 The "Waif" part comes from Flanderization.

-- Yuel from Final Fantasy XIII-2 is a Seeress of Paddra, a Mysterious Waif existing in all time periods at once thanks to her reincarnation.
+- Yeul from Final Fantasy XIII-2 is a Seeress of Paddra, a Mysterious Waif existing in all time periods at once thanks to her reincarnation.
 The Ill Girl part comes from the fact that every time she sees a change in the future her lifespan is shortened until she eventually dies at a young age.

 - In Neverwinter Nights 2, you encounter a small child in a village called Ember who prophesies that the entire village will be slaughtered soon.
 Though everyone else is doomed, the child also tells you he himself will survive if one of your party members offers up his hunting knife.
 Later, when you've been framed for the destruction of the village, the kid comes in handy at your trial, using both his testimony and his mysterious power of prophecy to make the prosecuting attorney decidedly uncomfortable.